-We used VHF and GPS location data from radio-collared grizzly bears during 1986-2020 to summarize den entry and exit dates by month and week.
-Den entry dates (n = 90) ranged from the first week of October to the second week of December.
-Ninety-four percent (85) of entries occurred between the $2^{\rm nd}$ week of October and the $4^{\rm th}$ week of November (Fig. 9).
-SE grizzly bears (median entry during $1^{\rm st}$ week of November) entered dens 1 and 3 weeks earlier than bears in the Cabinet Mountains and Yaak River drainage (Kasworm et al. 2021), respectively (median entry during $2^{\rm nd}$ week of November for Cabinet bears and $4^{\rm th}$ week of November for Yaak bears).
+We used VHF and GPS location data from radio-collared grizzly bears during 1986- 2021 to summarize den entry and exit dates by month and week.
+Den entry dates (n = 93) ranged from the first week of October to the second week of December.
+Ninety-five percent (88) of entries occurred between the 2nd week of October and the 4th week of November (Fig. 9).
+SE grizzly bears (median entry during 4th week of October) entered dens 2 and 4 weeks earlier than bears in the Cabinet Mountains and Yaak River drainage (Kasworm et al. 2022), respectively (median entry during 2nd week of November for Cabinet bears and 4th week of November for Yaak bears).
 Males typically enter dens one week later than females (Fig. 9).
-By December 1, 97% of monitored SE grizzly bears had entered winter dens (100% of females, 90% of males; Fig. 10).
-By this same date, only 61% of Cabinet and Yaak grizzly bears had entered dens (78% of females, 39% of males; Kasworm et al. 2021).
+By December 1, 97% of monitored SE grizzly bears had entered winter dens (100% of females, 91% of males; Fig. 10).
+By this same date, only 62% of Cabinet and Yaak grizzly bears had entered dens (79% of females, 40% of males; Kasworm et al. 2022).

 Figure 9.
-Month and week of den entry for male and female radio-collared grizzly bears in the Selkirk Ecosystem, 1998-2020.
+Month and week of den entry for male and female radio-collared grizzly bears in the Selkirk Ecosystem, 1998-2021.

 Figure 10.
-Cumulative proportion of den entries for female and male, radio-collared grizzly bears in the Selkirk Ecosystem, by month and week, 1986-2020.
+Cumulative proportion of den entries for female and male, radio-collared grizzly bears in the Selkirk Ecosystem, by month and week, 1986-2021.

-We have fewer den exit dates for SE radio-collared grizzly bears (n = 65), and a majority of emergence data is from female grizzly bears (72%).
+We have fewer den exit dates for SE radio-collared grizzly bears (n = 68), and a majority of emergence data is from female grizzly bears (72%).
 Exit dates for female SE grizzly bears ranged from the third week of March to the third week of May (median of 4th week in April) (Fig. 11).
-Exit dates for SE females are typically 1 week later than that of females in the Cabinet Mountains and Yaak drainage (Kasworm et al. 2021).
+Exit dates for SE females are typically 1 week later than that of females in the Cabinet Mountains and Yaak drainage (Kasworm et al. 2022).
 Females with cubs exit dens much later than adult females without cubs, with all females with cubs remaining in dens until April 15 (Fig. 12).
-In fact, 85% of female SE grizzly bears are still in their dens on April 15; less than half (44%) of males are still in dens on that same date (Fig. 13).
+Overall, 84% of female SE grizzly bears are still in their dens on April 15; less than half (42%) of males are still in dens on that same date (Fig. 13).

 Figure 11.
-Month and week of den exit for male and female radio-collared grizzly bears in the Selkirk Ecosystem, 2013-2020.
+Month and week of den exit for male and female radio-collared grizzly bears in the Selkirk Ecosystem, 2013-2021.

 Figure 12.
-Month and week of den exit for adult female, radio-collared grizzly bears (with and without cubs) in the Selkirk Ecosystem, 1986-2020.
+Month and week of den exit for adult female, radio-collared grizzly bears (with and without cubs) in the Selkirk Ecosystem, 1986-2021.

 Figure 13.
-Cumulative proportion of den exits for female and male, radio-collared grizzly bears in the Selkirk Ecosystem, by month and week, 1986-2020.
+Cumulative proportion of den exits for female and male, radio-collared grizzly bears in the Selkirk Ecosystem, by month and week, 1986-2021.